libphy/which_animal/etc/progress.md

 So I decided to look for another package which has a consistency and use parameter values that are common in speech recognition when calculating stuff.

 ### 7/16/2016
 Got the mfcc and deltas to work.
-I found and tested a few audio signal processing tools online, and ended up using librosa package which also calculates deltas unlike other packages.
+I found and tested a few audio signal processing tools online, and ended up using [librosa package](https://github.com/librosa/librosa) which also calculates deltas unlike other packages.
 It also has a visualization tool, and I tested cat meows and dog barking sounds.
-Exploratory analysis is done in in Test.ipynb
+Exploratory analysis is done in Test.ipynb

 ### 7/17/2016
 Understood how librosa mfcc/delta calculation algorithm and what parameters values are used in the algorithm.
 Checked validity of those parameter values.
 - sr: 22050 sampling rate
-- n_fft: 2048 number of samples in a fft window (~10 ms long frame).
+- n_fft: 2048 number of samples in a fft window (<100 ms long at 22050 sr).
 In speech recognition 10 ms- 40 ms frame window have been used.
-- hop_length: step size when doing STFT (2.5 ms sliding)
+- hop_length: step size when doing STFT ( default 512 frames meaning <25 ms sliding at 22050 sr)
 - n_mfcc : 20 number of mel frequency cepstral coefficients.
-Normally 20-40 is used in speech recognition.
-7 coefficients known to be ok with animal sounds.
+Normally 13-20 is used in speech recognition (also 40 were used in some research).
+7 coefficients known to be ok with some animal sounds.

 Data duration and number of data.
 Slicing the sound data to 1 second duration would be sufficient since most of meows and barks is shorter than 1 s (exceptions exist depending on the animal's vocalization)